Senthamizhko/holland-attractions-hub/README.md

 This project is organized into three main directories:

 	- Client: Contains the React-based frontend code and assets and deployment files.
-	- Server: Houses the Node.js backend with GraphQL API, and server configurations and deployment files.
+	- Server: Houses the Node.js backend with GraphQL API, and server configurations and deployment files and loadtest k6 file
-	- Loadtest: Contains k6 load test file.

 ## Prerequisites